 The Ester library is a small community-supported membership library open to the public.
 Unlike public libraries, we receive no support from government taxes, and instead depend primarily on individual support for our programs and operations.
 The membership model is rare, but we knew that it was very unlikely our small community would ever get a local public library—so we didn't wait.
 We started our own, and it has been low-cost, low-maintenance, and all-volunteer from its beginning in 1999.
-Our programs include a lecture series and a seed library.
+Our programs include a monthly children's reading session and a seed library.

 We soon realized that we needed a permanent home (people kept donating books!).
 A library of our own to match our town's needs and ideals generated lots of excitement, so in 2005 we started fundraising and soon found property in the heart of the village.

 Next came building design.
-We're a thrifty bunch, so we knew we needed to keep our operations cost as low as possible.
+We're a thrifty bunch, so we knew we needed to keep our operations costs as low as possible.
 After a thorough open design process and community discussion, we settled on a superinsulated library large enough to house all of our collections (including room to grow) and adequately serve the population in the Ester area.
 This innovative building will be the farthest north institutional Passive House in North America, and possibly the world.
-Pick.Click.Give. is a vital part of our annual fundraising, helping us work toward this dream.